Monitoring and Evaluation

 The purpose of the visits at field level is to obtain a first-hand impression of project achievements in relation to the project plan and to discuss progress and obstacles with the partner.
 Focus is on learning best practices, sharing experience and finding solutions in collaboration.
 As a supplement to visits at field level, regular interactions are taken with project partners to discuss progress in implementation and obstacles encountered.

-- Field visit report: A report is prepared by the relevant Programme Officer following each monitoring visit
+- Field visit report: A report is prepared by the relevant Programme Manager following each monitoring visit

 - Semi-annual progress report: A 3-5 page document submitted to WDF Secretariat twice per year by the partner focusing on implementation of activities, major achievements, problems faced and solutions found